+In this clip, learn how to convert photo shot on a Canon EOS DSLR camera to Apple ProRes for convenient editing in Final Cut Pro Studio.
+Whether you're new to Adobe's popular motion graphics and compositing software or a seasoned video professional just looking to better acquaint yourself with the program and its various features and filters, you're sure to be well served by this video tutorial.
+For more information, including detailed, step-by-step instructions, watch this free video guide.

-In this video clip, you'll learn how to create a simple reflection effect in Final Cut Pro or Express.
+In this clip, you'll learn how to export video sequences within Final Cut Pro or Express.
 Whether you're new to Apple's Final Cut Pro non-linear video editor or just want to better acquaint yourself with the popular video editing program, you're sure to benefit from this video tutorial.
 For more information, including detailed, step-by-step instructions, watch this tutorial.

-Want to create a cinematic tracer round effect in Final Cut Pro?
-Learn how with this clip.
-Whether you're new to Apple's Final Cut Pro non-linear video editor or just want to better acquaint yourself with the Final Cut Pro 6 workflow, you're sure to benefit from this video tutorial.
-For specifics, and to get started using this effect in your own projects, watch this FCP lesson.

 This tutorials covers how to use Compressor to improve the deinterlacing process and further effects work like tracking in Motion.
 Deinterlace with Compressor.

-Use Final Cut Pro?
-Want to expose just one color while leaving the rest black and white?
-See how it's done with this free video software tutorial from CNET TV.
-Whether you're new to Apple's Final Cut Pro non-linear video editor or just want to better acquaint yourself with some of the more esoteric features of the program, you're sure to benefit from this free video tutorial.
-For specifics, including a step-by-step overview of this trick, watch this Final Cut Pro lesson.
+Want to know how to integrate Final Cut Pro and Adobe After Effects?
+This clip will teach you how to do just that.
+Whether you're new to Apple's Final Cut Pro non-linear video editor or simply new to using these two applications in tandem, you're sure to benefit from this video tutorial.
+For specifics, including a step-by-step overview of the integration process, watch this Final Cut Pro lesson.